 II.
 Nurturing Students into All-Round Global Citizens

-PolyU has long been committed to internationalization of its curriculum, staffing and student bodies.
-We provide students with global learning experience through our established Academic Exchange Programme and WIE Offshore Placement Scheme.
-Every year, around 700 PolyU students go on exchange, and a similar number of inbound exchange students come to the University, involving over 240 renowned institutions from more than 36 countries and regions.
-Over 1,300 students participated in offshore placements every year in over 30 countries and regions and 10 cities on the Chinese mainland.
+PolyU has long been committed to internationalisation of its curriculum, staffing and student bodies.
+We provide students with global learning experience through our established Student Exchange Programme and WIE Offshore Placement Scheme.
+In 2018/19, over 700 PolyU students went on exchange at one of PolyU’s 210 exchange partner institutions across 29 countries, and over 690 inbound exchange students from 57 nations came to the University.
+In 2017/18 alone, over 1,400 students participated in offshore internships worldwide and on the Chinese mainland.

-Under PolyU's international network of over 1,300 partner institutions spanning 45 countries and regions, our faculty and staff have been actively engaged in academic collaboration, joint degree and research collaboration initiatives.
+Under PolyU's academic collaboration agreements with some 300 institutions spanning 45 countries and regions, our faculty and staff have been actively engaged in academic, joint degree and research collaboration initiatives.
 These further enhance the international exposure of our students and staff.

 Broadening Students' Perspectives

-We provide an enhanced general education programme to broaden students' horizons beyond their chosen professions.
+We provide the General University Requirements to broaden students' horizons beyond their chosen professions.
 Students will study subjects of their own choice under four Cluster Areas that represent different domains of knowledge and methods of enquiry.
 They are: